DiODeProject/MultiAlternativeDecisions/README.md

 To scale option values change the value of the `valscale` variable.

 To change between linear and various nonlinear utility functions uncomment the appropriate `utilityFunc` definition.

+## Usage of non-linear-time experiments

+First, you must compute the decision boundaries over time.
+You can do that by running the `non-linear-time/computeProjections.m` script which will save the results to files stored in the `rawData/` folder.
+Use the command `computeProjections("all")` to compute the boundaries for all utility functions.
+Otherwise, specify the desired utility function as argument, e.g., `computeProjections("linear")`.
+You can add new utility functions by adding a new keywork and function in the initial lines (53~60) of the file `non-linear-time/computeProjections.m`.
+Remember to compute the boundaries of both linear and non-linear temporal discount by varying the variable `geometric = ...;` in line 5 of `non-linear-time/computeProjections.m`.

+Second, you must run the numerical simulation of the DDM.
+You can do that by running the `non-linear-time/numericalSimulations.m` script which will save the results to files stored in the `resultsData/` folder.
+Run the first and second sections of the script `non-linear-time/numericalSimulations.m`.

+Finally, you can plot the computed results using the third, fourth, and fifth sections of the `non-linear-time/numericalSimulations.m` script.